Biden aims to revitalize ties with Mexico, Canada at trilateral summit | Headlines

 Trump had especially fraught dealings with Trudeau, imposing tariffs on some Canadian goods and sometimes hurling public insults at the Canadian premier.
 Lopez Obrador, a left-wing populist, was able to forge an unlikely working relationship with Trump despite the Republican president’s economic threats and insults against Mexicans over migration.
 Nearly 10 months after taking office, Biden could use a diplomatic bright spot.
 He faces sagging public approval ratings and is trying to tamp down inflation and supply chain issues while grappling with record numbers of migrants arriving at the U.S.-Mexico border.

-Before meeting Biden, Trudeau and Lopez Obrador met separately.
-After their talks, Mexico's foreign ministry said the two countries will seek more inclusive economic integration in the framework of the United States-Mexico-Canada Agreement (USMCA) trade deal.
 The United States is Mexico's and Canada's top trade partner, and cars and trucks are the most-traded manufactured product between the three.
 Canada and Mexico want a level playing field as they compete to lure companies to set up plants for the EV supply chain.
-(Additional reporting by Mexico City Newsroom; Writing by Matt Spetalnick; Editing by Lincoln Feast and Daniel Wallis)
+(Additional reporting by Merdie Nzanga in Washihgton; Mexico City Newsroom; Writing by Matt Spetalnick; Editing by Lincoln Feast and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)